 We offer value-added services to organizations such as website design, development, content management, Online assessment tools, search engine optimization, including domain name management, secure socket layer (SSL) certificate for websites, and server space in required operating system and database.
-We provide state of the art messaging and collaboration services and solutions such as anti-spam appliances, bulk mail services, instant messaging, and also offer solutions and services to enable data and access security over the Internet.
 We also provide infrastructure-based services on demand, including online testing engine and network management.
 Online testing services include test management software, required servers and proctored examination facilities at Sify's franchisee points.
 On-line exam engine offered allows a secure and flexible way of conducting examinations involving a wide range of question patterns.

 We have been historically including the results of Digital Certification services under the Technology Integration Services segment.
 The Industry in which this product competes has witnessed newer competitions, business models resulting in dynamic market changes.
 In order to leverage the versatility and the organizational capability, the Chief Operations Decision Maker (CODM) has evaluated options of reorganizing this product into Applications Integration Services segment with effect from April 1, 2016.
 This will enable the product to address customers across segments, achieve better marketability, flexibility and scale.
 The corresponding revenue and costs of this product have been regrouped under the respective segments.
-Consequently, the figures for the years ended March 31, 2016 and March 31, 2015 are adjusted accordingly.